By Molly Patrick

 Cheese and crackers and a Milky Way candy bar

-Next, you would write in vegan alternatives in place of everything you crossed out (or plant-based if you went that route, but I’ll work that out in a sec).
-Here’s what this might look like.
+THREE: Next, you would write in Vegan alternatives in place of everything you crossed out (or WFPB if you went that route, but I’ll work that out with you in a sec).
+Here’s what this might look like:

 Vegan bacon, scrambled tofu, toast with Earth Balance buttery spread, almond milk, and a banana